At Midlands Air Ambulance Charity, we are committed to maintaining the privacy of our donors, supporters, volunteers and staff.

 Sharing of data

-We do not share or sell donor details with charities or other third parties for the purposes of marketing.
-However if you are participating in an event ran by another named organisation your details may need to be shared; in these instances we will inform you before your information is shared.
+We do not share or sell donor details with charities or other third parties (regionally, nationally or internationally) for the purposes of marketing.
+However, if you are participating in an event ran by another named organisation your details may need to be shared; in these instances we will inform you before your information is shared.

 We only disclose data to the suppliers we engage to process data on our behalf; in such cases information is only shared for the purpose of providing services on our behalf relating to communications, or agreements between yourself and MAAC.
 We are responsible for your data at all times.

-We will only disclose data when obliged to disclose personal data by law, or the disclosure is ‘necessary’ for purposes of national security, taxation and criminal investigation.
+We will also disclose personal data when obliged to do so by law, or the disclosure is ‘necessary’ for purposes of national security, taxation and criminal investigation.

 Please see our donor promise, and code of canvassing practice for more information.